Carnell Lake: Personal life

 Lake grew up primarily in Southern California.
 Lake did, however, live in the San Francisco Bay Area for three years (1979–1981) and attended Bowditch Middle School in Foster City, California.
 There he also played Pop Warner Football where he was a stand-out tailback and cornerback for those two years.

 Lake attended Culver City High School, where he played varsity football for three years.
 He started on both sides of the ball as running back and linebacker.
 He also attended elementary school in Culver City prior to his move to San Francisco.

 He and his wife, Monica, have three children.
 Lake and his family live in Irvine, California.
 Lake is a member of Alpha Phi Alpha, an African American Greek-letter fraternity.
-His son, Quentin, plays defensive back for the Los Angeles Rams.
+His son, Quentin, plays safety for the Los Angeles Rams.